akhil1508/learn/programming-languages/Elixir/learn-elixir.md

 ..> end
 "success"
 ```
-> If a match isn't found, the compiler throws a case c;ause error:
+> If a match isn't found, the compiler throws a case clause error:

 `** (CaseClauseError) no case clause matching: 1`